aPinix/rewind/README.md

 OpenReLife is a fully open-source alternative to proprietary solutions like Microsoft's Windows Recall or Limitless' Rewind.ai, forked from [OpenRecall](https://github.com/openrecall/openrecall).
 With OpenReLife, you can easily access your digital history, enhancing your memory and productivity without compromising your privacy.

-The main goal of this project is to provide an alternative to Rewind.ai, that was recently abandoned and remotely blocked after the company was acquired by Meta; so it was created to fill the gap as quickly as possible with the best possible UX and features.
+The main goal of this project is to provide an alternative to Rewind.ai, that was recently abandoned and remotely blocked after the company was acquired by Meta;
+OpenReLife was created to fill this gap as quickly as possible with the best possible UX and features.
 In future, we plan to change the codebase to enhance DX, but we are currently focused on adding the base features you loved from Rewind.ai, having the best possible experience and making the transition as smooth as possible.

 ## What does it do?